Atonbom/KimPyRaptor/DiscordBotArduinoUNO.md

-# Discord bot for Arduino UNO
+# Discord bot for Arduino UNO / mBot

 I made a discord bot to control the mBot which I recently named KimPyRaptor which sounds way better.
 The tutorial (link) posted below describes very elaborated how to make a Discord bot in Python and I really recommend to follow it.
 In this tutorial you will learn:
 - What Discord is